Financials & Transparency

 Our Four-Star Rating

-Fewer than 1% of the charities rated have received at least twelve consecutive 4-star evaluations.
+Fewer than 1% of the charities rated have received at least thirteen consecutive 4-star evaluations.
 Charity Navigator is America’s premier independent charity evaluator.

 Click to view the announcement from Charity Navigator, and visit our profile.